maiya-22/learning-repo__learn-11ty-from-scratch/README.md

 1. Complete the tutorial and document stumbling blocks.
 2. The finished project from the tutorial will be used as a starting point for completing an 11ty boilerplate for web projects.
 (Repo to be linked here).

+## Dev & Deploy instructions

+- To run on localhost: `npm run start`

 ## BACKLOG of FEATURES for FINAL BOILERPLATE

 File-types to link properly: